 Periodic internal reviews of school performance are crucial to on-going improvement and the maintenance of desired high standards.
-This task is undertaken by the principal, teaching staff and parents, and the outcomes and recommendations will be communicated widely.
+This task will be undertaken by the Principal, teaching staff and parents with the outcomes and recommendations are communicated widely.
 The internal self-review process is an integral part of the school's Quality Assurance policy (yet to be developed) and compliments and external independent review process.